RD17/slao/README.md

 We do not collect any sensitive data like query parametes, request or response body, headers or cookies, SLAO agent is open-source.

-Check out the gif below
+Check out the gif below.

 ![SLAO](https://slao.io/SLAO.gif)